the-crypt-keeper/can-ai-code/README.md

 **12/09** Pull up to CUDA 12.1 and vllm 0.2.3, this seems to break auto-gptq but exllama/exllama2 both work fine.
 Evaluate Nondzu/Mistral-7B-code-16k-qlora at FP16, AWQ and GPTQ and it does very well across the board.

 **11/05** Evaluate DeepSeek Coder Instruct family 1.3B, 6.7B and 33B at fp16 (via transformers, vllm) and AWQ (via vllm).

-**11/03** Evaluate two new Mistral (speechless-code-mistral-7b, OpenHermes-2.5-Mistral-7B) and a CodeLlama-34B (speechless-codellama-34b-v2.0) finetune.
-Evaluate new model and architecture WisdomShell/CodeShell-7B.
-Evaluate Xwin-LM/Xwin-LM-70B-V0.1 and some smaller models from the Xwin-LM family.

-**10/29** Added support for Exllama2 backend.
-Evaluate Llama2-Chat-70B, Codellama-13B, Codellama-34B with EXL2 at different sizes.
-Evaluate CodaBooga-34B, fantastic performance.

 ## Test Suites